Rakesh9100/CalcDiverse/Calculators/Decimal-String-Calculator/README.md

-# <p align="center">String To Integer Calculator</p>
+# <p align="center">Decimal String Calculator</p>

 ## Description :-

-This project is a simple web-based calculator that converts strings to integers or decimal numbers.
+This project is a simple web-based calculator that converts strings to integers or decimal numbers and vice-versa.

 ## Tech Stacks :-